Model-graded metrics

 and reference answerB

-evaluates whether A is a subset of B, A is a superset of B, A and B are equivalent, A and B disagree, or A and B differ, but difference don't matter from the perspective of factuality.
-Uses the prompt from OpenAI's public evals.answer-relevance
+evaluates whether A is a subset of B, A is a superset of B, A and B are equivalent, A and B disagree, or A and B differ, but that the difference doesn't matter from the perspective of factuality.
+It uses the prompt from OpenAI's public evals.g-eval

-- ensure that LLM output is related to original queryclassifier
+- ensure that LLM output is related to original querysimilar

 context-recall